jeremiahfallin/pikaclicker/README.md

 # Questions

 - Should a new pokemon appear when the previous one hits 0 HP or on the next hit?
-- Should the combat bar be reset when a new pokemon appears?
-(Both go back to start)
-- What does our bank/pokedex look like with rows instead of tiles?
+- What does our pokedex look like with rows instead of tiles?